BashiirHagi/AWS-Projects/README.md

 Created an S3 bucket in the us-east-1 (N.Virgina) region

-Upload 2 separate object files
+Uploaded 2 separate object files to the bucket

 Modified object permission to make the S3 bucket public